 This definition allows Codex members to determine whether non-digestible carbohydrates with a degree of polymerisation (DP) <10 should be considered as dietary fibre.
 As outlined in the Australia New Zealand Food Standards Code (the Code), dietary fibre is defined as having a DP >2.
 AOAC methods 2009.01 and AOAC 2011.25 are the precursor methods to AOAC 2017.16 and were developed to provide a method of analysis that more comprehensively reflects the Codex definition of dietary fibre.
 Neither are in the Code but are accepted as methods of analysis for total dietary fibre by other comparable countries including in Canada, United States and Europe.
+In May 2021, CCNFSDU agreed to adopt AOAC 2017.16 in place of AOAC 2009.01 as a Type 1 method for use of all foods (applicable for determining the content of dietary fibres of higher and lower molecular weight in food that may, or may not, contain resistant starches), for adoption at CAC44 (November 2021) (CCMAS 2021).
 The development of AOAC 2017.16 resolves some limitations of its precursor methods (see section 2.2.2 below for more information).